 How might your interests play a role in your search for a career?
 Do you know what your interests are?
 This piece of the Career Development Model will help you define your interests and find an occupation in which you would be able to use those interests.

 Personality tests, such as the Myers-Briggs Type Indicator, help identify your preferences.
 Using your personality type can be helpful in finding a career field and company culture that is most compatible with your style.
 This is not meant to categorize you, but merely to give you an understanding of where your tendencies lie such as do you tend towards creating a schedule or doing things on the spur of the moment?
 There are no wrong answers or bad types.
-It is highly recommended that you make an appointment with a career counselor for assistance interpreting your inventory results.
+It is highly recommended that you make an appointment with a Career Educator for assistance interpreting your inventory results.

 Once you identify your skills, learning how to transfer them into the workplace and marketing them to employers is essential.
 Your list of skills can carry a lot of weight when your application is reviewed by an employer.
 You should try to identify the skills you have and the skills you may need to gain or improve on.
 The ability to identify and learn new skills when necessary is, in itself, a skill (e.g. I am a fast learner).